-You are allowed to use current income numbers for purposes of the calculation.
+You can use current income numbers for purposes of the calculation.
 This helps your case if you have recently lost your job or had a recent decrease in earnings (such as during the pandemic).

 It is not a problem to obtain not collectible status if you have “dissipated assets” (assets disposed of in the past several years).
-However, dissipated assets are a problem if you are applying for an Offer-in-Compromise.
+However, dissipated assets are a problem if and when you apply for an Offer-in-Compromise.

 If banks will not let you borrow against the equity in your assets, that equity may be excluded from the net available equity in assets calculation.
 This exception is not allowed in the case of an Offer-in-Compromise.